|

 With each room makeover we have completed, we have slowly been adding trim to all the windows in the house.

-While at first glance it’s a subtle change, it helps to add a finished look to the rest of the room.
 And depending on the type of molding and trim you choose is not an expensive or time-consuming project to complete.

 Install a Wall Treatment…

-Board and batten are probably the least expensive of the two treatments to install.
 But it does require an extra set of hands, multiple power tools, and a bit more than basic DIY skills.

-Truthfully, once you start adding wall treatments to one room in your home you’ll want to keep adding them to even more spaces.
+Truthfully, once you start adding wall treatments to one room in your home, you’ll want to keep adding them to even more spaces.

 It’s such a simple way to customize a builder-grade home.